bitnimble/collab-streaming/README.md

 Save both files and restart nginx with `sudo service nginx restart`.

 Next, download `watch.html` from this repo and place it at `/var/www/html/collab-streaming/watch.html`.
-Finally, run `broadcast.sh` with `./broadcast.sh [path to video file]` to begin the stream.
+Finally, download and run `broadcast.sh` with `./broadcast.sh [path to video file]` to begin the stream.
 You can now navigate to `http://localhost/watch` to watch your stream.